-Greyhounds don’t need a lot of space but they do need a place of their own to retreat to when they wish to be alone.
-Those who like to live indoors are happy with a comfortable bed to rest, combined with walks or play sessions.
+Greyhounds don’t need a lot of space, but they do need a place of their own to retreat to when they wish to be alone.
+Those who like to be indoors are happy with a comfortable bed to rest, combined with walks or play sessions.
 For those who like the outdoors, a medium-sized backyard will suffice to run around and play in, with street or park walks adding variety.
 The main thing is that the backyard needs to be fenced and secure and made interesting with toys and other forms of environmental enrichment.

 What will I need before my new greyhound arrives?

-Before collecting your new greyhound, check you have the following necessities:
+Generally, before collecting your new greyhound, you should have the following necessities:

-- Collar (Martingale recommended) and identification tag (Name & your phone number)
+- Collar and identification tag (with your greyhound’s name & your phone number)

 - Water bowl